 CPS Student Policies and Procedures

-The College of Professional Studies Student Policies and Procedures booklet supplements the Fogcutter Student Handbook and focuses specifically on administrative policies, procedures, and guidelines pertinent to CPS students.
+The School of Management Student Policies and Procedures booklet supplements the Fogcutter Student Handbook and focuses specifically on administrative policies, procedures, and guidelines pertinent to CPS students.

 The traditional undergraduate student newspaper.
 This student-operated newspaper concentrates on articles of general interest to the traditional undergraduate population.
 For more information, call (415) 422-6122.